mattmakai/mattmakai.com/source/content/posts/141206-typical-devangel-day.rst

   :class: space-me

-I attend a range of tech meetups but my top three favorites throughout 2014
+I attend a range of tech meetups but my three favorites throughout 2014
 were:

-* `DC Web API Group <http://www.meetup.com/DC-Web-API-User-Group/>`_ where technical and non-technical folks coexist peacefully and learn from each other
+* `DC Web API Group <http://www.meetup.com/DC-Web-API-User-Group/>`_ where technical and non-technical folks coexist peacefully and learn from each other (yes, seriously it's an amazing event)

 * `DC Continuous Delivery <http://www.meetup.com/DC-continuous-delivery/>`_
   for covering a range of practical DevOps topics (I'm also the co-organizer